ssosik/whack-a-mole-attack/README.md

 # Table design

 I started from the playfield (16x36 inches) and then just built a table from and legs underneath that.
 I needed to 3d print a few spacer/bushings so that the buttons were snug in the holes I cut (I didn't have a perfectly-sized hole saw).
 I also 3d printed 21700 battery holders.
 The battery holders and perf-board are just screwed to the underside with wood screws.
 The PortalMatrix is piggy-backed onto the back of the LED panel on the 2x10 socket connector.
 The LED panel is inset into the middle of the playfield; I added supports underneath to keep it flush with the playfield surface.
+I also added a 3d-printed bezel around the LED panel in an attempt to make it look like a mole hill and to discourage players from bonking it.